jjfraney/bells/server/README.md

 # MPD Media Player configuration

 - disable state file, or use 'restore_paused yes'
   When MPD restarts after unexpected outage, it must be quiet.
   After restart, MPD should await next commands from belltower before playing anything.
+- crossfade, or xfade, should be set to 0.
+  TODO: confirm MPD default value of crossfade is 0.
+-
+  If crossfade is not zero, the variable bell samples will overlap during playback.
+  At crossfade 0, bell samples playback will not overlap.

 ## Running the application in dev mode